Combat of Navas de Membrillo: Result and analysis

-The British suffered 3 killed and 37 wounded: 20 casualties in each of their two regiments.
+The British suffered three killed and 37 wounded: 20 casualties in each of their two regiments.
 Another source gives 36 wounded.
-The French had lost only 2 killed and 9 wounded under the fire of the British artillery, and none against their cavalry.
+The French had lost only two killed and nine wounded under the fire of the British artillery, and none against their cavalry.
 Hill was disgruntled by this setback because it deprived him of any chance of success for the rest of the expedition.
 Nevertheless, when he was informed of Hill's approach, General Dembowski decided to evacuate Mérida and join with Marshal Soult in Andalusia.
 Hill occupied the city shortly after and continued to progress through Spanish territory, before he returned in Portugal.

-The battle of Navas de Membrillo was considered by historian Ian Fletcher, from the British point of view, "as one of the more disappointing cavalry episodes in the Peninsula".
+The combat of Navas de Membrillo was considered by historian Ian Fletcher, from the British point of view, "as one of the more disappointing cavalry episodes in the Peninsula".
 He compared this action with the combat of Barquilla (or Villar de Puerco), fight in July 1810 in similar conditions (unsuccessful cavalry charge against infantry formed in square).
 In the specific case of Navas de Membrillo, the good use of the ground by the French, Captain Neveux's skill and the strong discipline of his soldiers led to a British defeat, Fletcher however didn't question at all the behaviour of the British cavalrymen "who could not really have been expected to perform any better than they did".